14th November 2008 (Friday)

 I sneaked through the hole first, and made my way into the camp.
 All was very quiet and the place reeked of a certain kind of heaviness.
 We were a little tensed up as we walked up the first flight of steps that will bring us to the upper level of the camp.
 It was super dark and our hearts were racing.
 But so far we did not hear or experience anything yet.

+We managed to climb up the flight of steps towards where an area of banana trees were.
+From that point, we could actually see our mandarin orange car parked opposite the camp.
+Just when we wanted to carry on our exciting exploration, we heard a vehicle engine sound.
+We froze to see what emerges from the road below.
+We saw a police land rover slowly driving past our car.
 Immediately, we decided it was time to leave!
 Go Go Go!
 Retreat!
 We have somehow been detected and the police had sent its patrol team out.
 We scurried back down to the hole, trying to be swift and yet quiet.
 Thankfully the police did not see us in the camp but probably noticed our orange car instead.
 Within 2 minutes, we were out of the camp and slowly trying to be calm while walking back to the car.
 The land rover was parked further down to where our car was.
 We abandoned our mega torches in the bushes, because the police will definitely see them if we came to the car.
 We started the car, went to collect the torches, and left the place.

 What an adventure!
 But unfortunately, the conclusion for Old Tanglin Camp reminds a mystery.
 The police did not help in enabling us to do a proper investigation.
 And therefore it left us quite disappointed, especially considering the huge potential this place has for paranormal activities.